 A business license not only helps ensure quality control but also provides valuable information about the company’s business scope and registered capital.
 A company’s business scope indicates the purpose of founding the company.

 If it was founded for distribution, it might not be experienced or reliable in manufacturing and could be a trader outsourcing to other factories.
 Small registered capital could also indicate that the company is a trader.
 Therefore, look for manufacturers with a large amount of registered capital.

 A good manufacturing partner will send you a copy of their business license.
 To verify the document, you can check the relevant government website.
 Moreover, both Alibaba and Global sources offer automatic business license verification.

-Perhaps the most critical step in vetting a company is checking reviews from other clients who’ve outsourced to their factory.
-Ask the manufacturing partner to provide references from other clients.
-Get in touch with those clients directly to make sure they had a good experience.
+When vetting a company, checking reviews from other clients who’ve outsourced to their factory is perhaps the most critical step.
+You can ask the manufacturing partner to provide references from other clients and get in touch with them directly to ensure they had a good experience.

 Additionally, you can ask your manufacturing partner who else they’ve worked with and request to be put in touch with someone at the company who can verify the relationship.